popany/notes/windows/visual_studio.md

 ### [BSCMAKE.EXE](https://docs.microsoft.com/en-us/cpp/build/reference/bscmake-reference?view=vs-2019)

 BSCMAKE.EXE (provided for backward compatibility only) builds a browse information file (.bsc) that contains information about the symbols (classes, functions, data, macros, and types) in your program.
 You view this information in browse windows within the development environment.
 (A .bsc file can also be built in the development environment.)

+## Other Practice

+### Set Platform toolset version for msbuild

+- Set the environment variable `VisualStudioVersion` to 12.0 tells MSBuild to use the Visual Studio 2013 (V120) toolset.

+- Pass the `/p:VisualStudioVersion=14.0` option to MSBuild to use Visual Studio 2015 (V140) toolset.